 Engage Multiple Stakeholders

-Engaging with stakeholders is crucial to the success of any organisation.
-To succeed, an organisation must have a clear vision derived from a robust strategic planning process, and an effective strategic plan or marketing plan can only come from stakeholder engagement.
+Engaging with stakeholders is crucial to the success of any organization.
+To succeed, an organization must have a clear vision derived from a robust strategic planning process, and an effective strategic plan or marketing plan can only come from stakeholder engagement.
 So, when you’re selling to your prospects, make sure that you involve other stakeholders as well.
 The reason for this is that they are going to be aware of how your solutions will impact their role, their department, and most importantly how it is going to help them in return.

 Include legal, procurement, and compliances

-Never forget to disclose with your prospects and clients your legal, procurement and compliance information in order for there to be transparency in the relationship with them.
+Never forget to disclose with your prospects and clients your legal, procurement, and compliance information in order for there to be transparency in the relationship with them.

 Implementing a constant revision and verification process for every supplier is necessary to ensure transparent and healthy relationships.
-This process must be clear and efficient, so that it can also work as supporting information for future monitoring processes.
+This process must be clear and efficient so that it can also work as supporting information for future monitoring processes.
 If you implement these review processes, in time it will be easier for you to analyze the performance of your suppliers, and if they comply with your specific requirements and are qualified to maintain a commercial relation with you.
 Once you have the results, it is important to give priority to the suppliers that prove to be the most reliable.